supatechlead/gottajsx/content/posts/20240202_github_ssh_key.md

 Enter same passphrase again: [Type passphrase again]
 ```

-## Adding your SSH key to the ssh-agent
+## Adding your SSH Key to the ssh-agent

 Before adding a new SSH key to the ssh-agent to manage your keys, you should have checked for existing SSH keys and generated a new SSH key.